MintMCP

 • Request routing based on tool names to correct backend servers

-• Response multiplexing from multiple backends into a single SSE stream
+• Response multiplexing from multiple backends into a single streaming response

 • State coordination with session IDs across backend connections

-• Centralized authentication with OAuth 2.0 and federated identity providers
+• Centralized authentication with OAuth 2.0, SSO, and federated identity providers

 • Audit trail generation for every MCP interaction and tool invocation